 There’s no shortage of reasons IT departments need an IT asset management system.
-After all, IT professionals are often tasked with tracking every little thing—from laptop to smartphone to software licenses to HDMI cables—that the rest of their coworkers need to get their jobs done.
+After all, IT professionals are often tasked with tracking every little thing—from laptop to smartphone to software licenses to HDMI cables—that their team needs to do their jobs well.

 Laptops, desktops, tablets.
 Smartphones, digital cameras, scanners.
 Cords, cables, and docking stations.
 Hardware and software.
 If there’s one thing IT departments have, it’s assets.
-And keeping track of all this stuff is no easy feat.
 That’s why many IT departments use an exhaustive inventory list to keep track of every little asset they’re responsible for.

-Handwritten inventory lists take forever to manage, can easily be lost or damaged, and just aren’t sustainable.
-If your IT department stocks more than a handful of things, or needs to track assets across multiple locations, you’ll outgrow this method—and fast.
+Handwritten inventory lists are extremely tedious to manage, can easily be lost or damaged, and just aren’t sustainable.
+If your IT department stocks more than a handful of things or needs to track assets across multiple locations, you’ll outgrow this method quickly.

-Our rule of thumb: if your company has more than a couple of dozen assets—or more than a few employees—you’re almost certainly too big a business to be tracking assets on a sheet of paper (or a glorified Word document.)
-Instead, consider upgrading to a spreadsheet—or use a free app like Sortly to track your assets.
-That way, as your business continues to scale, your asset tracking system can grow with you.
+If your company has more than a couple of dozen assets, you’re almost certainly too big a business to be tracking assets on a sheet of paper.
+IT asset management software is the most sustainable solution; as your business continues to scale, your asset tracking system can grow with you.

-While maintaining an inventory list on a spreadsheet is better, it’s still not the perfect place to track all your assets.
-That’s because inventory spreadsheets are prone to human error.
-Every time you have to transfer information to your spreadsheet, you risk jumbling cells or improperly entering data.
+While maintaining an inventory list on a spreadsheet may offer benefits over a handwritten list, it’s still not an ideal method to track all your assets.
+Inventory spreadsheets are prone to human error, even if you’re using a cloud-based spreadsheet.
+You risk accidentally deleting data, improperly entering data, and using outdated versions to make updates to—resulting in inaccuracies and even lost revenue.
 And when items have similar names or long serial numbers, these mistakes become more and more likely.

-So, what’s the best way to manage an inventory list of all your assets?
-For most companies, best practices are to use an IT asset management app.
-The right IT asset management software can help you track every last detail that matters to you—in a way that works for your business.
+IT asset management software is the ideal solution for tracking your IT assets.
+The right IT asset management software can help you track every last detail that matters to you—and allows you to customize it specifically for your unique business.
 Plus, you can add images, attachments, notes, QR codes, barcodes, and more—all of which are virtually impossible using paper or a spreadsheet.

-One of the benefits of IT asset management software is that your software and hardware asset lists are displayed on your dashboard… And that dashboard is searchable, a cinch to update, easy to export, and securely synced to the cloud.
-And, thanks to powerful automation features, this asset list will save you time, stress, and all the headache that comes with human error.
+One of the benefits of Sortly’s IT asset management software is that your software and hardware asset lists are displayed on your dashboard.
+The dashboard is searchable, easy to update, easy to export, and securely synced to the cloud.
+Thanks to powerful automation features, this asset list will save you time and stress.

 Now that you know why tracking your assets on an inventory list is so important, let’s touch on two of the critical details you can track on that list: those assets’ value and condition.
 Almost every IT department needs to track value and condition through the asset lifecycle.